MGXlab/genes_synteny/README.md

 done
 ```

-Clone this repository and move to the repository folder:
+Next, clone this repository and move to the repository folder:

 ```
 git clone https://github.com/MGXlab/genes_synteny.git